7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

 These questions include:

-- What are my deductible amounts?
+- What are your insurance deductible amounts?

-- Who is my insurance company?
+- Who is your insurance company?

-- Will my insurance premium go up?
+- Will filing an insurance claim on your roof make your premium go up?

-1. When Did the Event Take Place?
+1. When Did the Damage on My Roof Occur?

-If you exceed the timeframe specified in your policy, you may risk losing your eligibility for coverage.
-Additionally, if you recently purchased a home and there is existing damage to the roof, your claim eligibility generally depends on whether the damage occurred while you had coverage for the roof.
+Some policies have restrictions, such as 180 days, 60 days, or even 30 days within which you must report a claim.
+If you exceed the timeframe specified in your policy, you may risk losing your eligibility for coverage with your insurance company.
+Furthermore, if you have recently bought a house and the roof has pre-existing damage, your ability to file a claim may hinge on whether the damage happened during the period when you had insurance coverage for the roof.

-2. What Are My Deductible Amounts?
+2. What Are My Insurance Deductible Amounts?

 Understanding your deductibles is important because it determines the amount of damage you must incur before your insurance starts covering losses.